scikit-learn-contrib/DESlib/docs/index.rst

 DESlib is an ensemble learning library focusing the implementation of the state-of-the-art techniques for dynamic classifier and ensemble selection.

 DESlib is a work in progress.
-Contributions are welcomed through its GitHub page: `GitHub`_.
+Contributions are welcomed through its GitHub page: https://github.com/Menelau/DESlib.

 Introduction:
 -------------

-Dynamic Selection (DS) refers to techniques in which the base classifiers1 are selected on the fly, according to each new sample to be classified.
+Dynamic Selection (DS) refers to techniques in which the base classifiers are selected on the fly, according to each new sample to be classified.
 Only the most competent, or an ensemble containing the most competent classifiers is selected to predict the label of a specific test sample.
 The rationale for such techniques is that not every classifier in the pool is an expert in classifying all unknown samples; rather, each base classifier is an expert in